You will be surprised how much you can pack into 48 hours in Fort William and Lochaber. Take some inspiration from our weekend guide.

 Take the A830 west from Fort William towards Mallaig.
 After just a few miles you’ll reach the impressive Neptune’s Staircase at Banavie, which raises the Caledonian Canal by 19m over a quarter of a mile.
 It’s a fantastic place to watch the barges, cruisers and tall ships as they pass through the locks.

 Keep heading west and you’ll reach Glenfinnan at the head of Loch Shiel.
 Backed by spectacular scenery, the striking 18m-high Glenfinnan Monument depicts the lone, kilted Highlander of Prince Charles Edward Stuart as a reminder of the clansmen who gave their lives to the Jacobite cause.
 Check out the visitor centre to learn the story of Bonnie Prince Charlie as he led the 1745 Jacobite Rising.

 Harry Potter fans may be keen to visit the Glenfinnan Viaduct, and take pictures at close range.
 You probably won’t be the only one!
 You’ll be ready for lunch when you arrive in the fishing village of Mallaig, and there’s plenty of choice – from fish and chips on the harbour to fresh langoustines with a view.
 Or take a picnic to the glorious beaches of Arisaig and Morar.
 Paddle, swim or beachcomb along enticing stretches of golden sands.

 Take a leisurely drive back to Fort William, stopping for photo opportunities along the way.
 If you fancy treating yourself for dinner, why not try the Lime Tree An Ealdhain Restaurant or Inverlochy Castle?
 If you prefer something a little more casual, the Grog & Gruel on Fort William High Street serves up hearty classics in a relaxed atmosphere.

-Everything you need to know about Fort William and Lochaber
+Read more about Fort William and Lochaber